fennadew/wafs/README.md

 <b>Color</b>

-The colors have enough contrast and can be seen by color blinds as well.
+The colors have enough contrast.
+Tested with the google chrome extension Spectrum to test on all different types of color blindness.
+The website looks good with every type.
 In black and white everything is readable too.

 <b>Broadband internet</b>